 A literary gesture born of the enjoyment and intellectual nourishment Aesop derives daily through the written word, The Fabulist features fiction and non-fiction works.

-In honouring the ancient Greek slave and fabulist whose name our products bear we present fables alongside four other rubrics:
+In publication since May 2014, previous editions of The Fabulist honour the ancient Greek slave and fabulist whose name our products bear by presenting fables alongside four other rubrics:

 No results message goes here...